ClickHouse/clickhouse-docs/docs/en/cloud/security/gcp-private-service-connect.md

 #### Create DNS record in private DNS zone

-Point it to the IP address created in the **Adding PSC Connection** step.
+Point it to the IP address created in the [Adding a Private Service Connection](#adding-a-private-service-connection) step

 ![DNS Record](@site/docs/en/cloud/security/images/gcp-psc-dns-record.png)